nrkerkvliet/NodePlayground/README.md

 The following directories contain code for NodeJS and MongoDB web application.

-The code is not meant to the magnum opus of my abilities but instead a representation of concepts I am learning.
+The code is not meant to be the magnum opus of my abilities but instead a representation of concepts I am learning.

 Some modules being used are:  Express, Mongoose, Joi